piuccio/react-intl-formatted-duration/README.md

 ## Upgrading from version 2.0

 Version `3.x` has exactly the same API as version `2.x` but is a complete rewrite.
 You don't need to change your code.

+## Upgrading from version 3.0

+Version `4.x` doesn't change any of the default behavior of version `3.x` and only contains new features.
+However internally it bumps the version of `intl-unofficial-duration-unit-format` from `1.x` to `3.x` which now requires `Intl.NumberFormat` to be available globally.
+If you've installed `react-intl` correctly, chances are you don't need to change your code.